digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

         - remove the rear bolt by feeding the extension bar between cylinders 5 & 6 on the intake manifold
         - remove the 2 front bolts by feeding the extension bar between cylinders 3 & 4 on the intake manifold
     1. If you have any series AU and NO extension bar or magnetic stick, reach around the intake manifold with the socket in hand and undo all bolts
-    > NOTE: this will be especially difficult with the bolts on the driver side of the coil pack
+    > this will be especially difficult with the bolts on the driver side of the coil pack {: .block-note}

-    > NOTE: you can use the front of the engine to reach in underneath the thermostat housing to enable both hands to be in the area of the ignition coil pack, assuming you have smaller hands
+    > you can use the front of the engine to reach in underneath the thermostat housing to enable both hands to be in the area of the ignition coil pack, assuming you have smaller hands
+    {: .block-note}

-    > NOTE: lack of images for this section due to variations and tight working area
+    > lack of images for this section due to variations and tight working area {: .block-note}

 1. *Carefully* remove the ignition coil pack by rotating and twisting the pack to manoeuver it out from under the ignition coil pack.
 This will take a significant amount of patience, below are some dot points on removal:
     - rotate pack to have wire connectors facing down and plug on driver side
     - rotate to get pack ends 1-3 over AC lines